 At Putney we take pride in our reputation for careful, thorough planning and attention to detail.
 The descriptions of our high school summer programs abroad are based on our experiences in previous summers and our plans for this summer.
 It is inevitable that some things described here will not happen exactly as presented.
 To get the most out of the Putney experience, participants need to be flexible in responding to unforeseen situations, and creative in taking advantage of unexpected opportunities.
 We expect Putney participants to share responsibility for the success of their experience.

 Putney organizes escorted international flights.
 Please consult us for fares.

-This program begins and ends at Miami International Airport in Miami.
+This program begins and ends at Miami International Airport.

-Departure • Join your group for two weeks of community service in a small village on the Caribbean island of Dominica.
+Departure • Join us for three weeks of community service in a small village on the Caribbean island of Dominica.
 Your group flight departs from MIA Airport in Miami where you meet one of your program leaders and depart with the group for Dominica.